The Stowaway (1958 film): Development

-In May 1955 it was announced producer Paul Decharme, best known for Manon and Bluebeard, would make two films a year in the Pacific.
-The first two would be co productions with Rafferty and Robinson, starting with Walk into Paradise, which would be shot on location in New Guinea, in English and French versions.
+In May 1955 it was announced producer Paul-Edmond Decharme, best known for Manon (1949) and Blueberd (1951), would make two films a year in the Pacific.
+The first two would be co-productions with Chips Rafferty and Lee Robinson, starting with Walk into Paradise, which would be shot on location in New Guinea, in English and French versions.
 The second film would be made in Tahiti with French director Yves Allegret as the principal director and Robinson as director of the English version.
 This movie would be shot in Cinema-Scope and would hopefully star Gerard Philippe.

-"I was told that the Pacific was very wide, and its capital was Sydney so I came here," said Decharne."I also heard that Australians appreciated French films better than any other country outside Europe.
+"I was told that the Pacific was very wide, and its capital was Sydney so I came here," said Decharne.
+"I also heard that Australians appreciated French films better than any other country outside Europe.
 La Ronde made more money in Australia than it did in France."

-Robinson was attracted to work with French companies because "they were so organised, and they were so strong financially."
+Robinson later said he was attracted to work with French companies because "they were so organised, and they were so strong financially."

 At one stage the film was called Vahini Tahiti.

-In March 1957 Chips Rafferty announced the lead roles would be played by Françoise Arnoul, best known for Fire in the Blood and French Can Can, and John Forrest, who had been in Dust in the Sun.
+In March 1957 Chips Rafferty announced the lead roles would be played by Françoise Arnoul, best known for Fire in the Blood and French Cancan, and John Forrest, who had just been in Dust in the Sun.
 Neither actor appeared in the final movie.

-By July 1957 the stars were announced as Martine Carol and Trevor Howard with five Australians, four men and a woman, to appear in the cast.
+By July 1957 the stars were announced as Martine Carol and Trevor Howard with five Australians, four men and a woman, to appear in the support cast.
 Carol was a French film star who was attempting to move into international movies at the time, just having made Action of the Tiger with Van Johnson.
+Howard ultimately did not appear in the final film.

-Lee Rafferty and Chips Robinson contributed money towards the production via sales from Walk into Paradise and funds loaned from Herc McIntyre from the superannuation fund of Universal Picture's Australian branch.
+Lee Rafferty and Chips Robinson contributed money towards the production via sales from Walk into Paradise and funds loaned from Herc McIntyre out of the superannuation fund of Universal Picture's Australian branch.

-Robinson says the French producer arranged the main cast, but he cast Roger Livesey.
-"Livesey was on tour in Australia, so we engaged Livesy as one of our actors here."
+Robinson says the French producer arranged the main cast, but he was responsible for casting Roger Livesey.
+"Livesey was on tour in Australia [in a stage play], so we engaged Livesy as one of our actors here."
 Robinson says "There was no role for Chips" in the film.
 Filmink argued this was a mistake and that Rafferty could have played either of the roles played by Reg Lye or Roger Livesey.

 Martine Carol stopped off at Brisbane airport on 5 September flying from Paris to Tahiti.
 She was met by over 300 fans and Chips Rafferty.
-The Australian film location had left earlier that week.
+The Australian film unit had left for Tahiti earlier that week.